profsmith89/ctps/_sources/chap05.md

 Of course, not every string value is a string in an integer suit.
 What happens if the player types `garbage` at our input prompt?
 Well, `input` will return a string object with the value `'garbage'` and this object will be passed to `int`, which will try unsuccessfully to convert it into an integer value.
 This unsuccessful attempt will generate a `ValueError` exception and end our script.

 Perhaps that's a fine action for a player silly enough to type `garbage` when we asked them for a number, but is that what we want to happen if the player simply mistypes their input?
-Perhaps I mean to type `42`, but on my way to the `return` key, I mistakenly swipe the apostrophe key and actually input `42'`.
+Perhaps I mean to type `42`, but on my way to the return key, I mistakenly swipe the apostrophe key and actually input `42'`.
 Could we make our script a bit more resilient?

 This is the purpose of Python's `try-except` compound statement.
 If we wrap our type conversion inside one of these statements, our script can catch the `ValueError` exception before it terminates our running script.
 Once caught, we can try and recover from the unsuccessful action.
-A good way to recover in this particular case is to wrap the try-except-statement in an infinite loop, which continually asks the player for a guess until they submit a guess that is an actual integer.
+A good way to recover is to wrap the try-except-statement in an infinite loop, which continually asks the player for a guess until they submit a guess that is an actual integer.
 Here then is the final code for our line of pseudocode saying we should grab the player's guess.

 ```{code-block} python
 ---